Frosted (horse): 2015: three-year-old season

 In the Travers Stakes, Frosted pressed American Pharoah hard, especially from after the first half-mile, when the pace quickened significantly.
-The two horses bumped repeatedly around the turn and Frosted took a temporary lead.
+The horses bumped repeatedly around the turn, and Frosted took a temporary lead.
 This change from Frosted's previous stalking style was attributed to a rider change less than an hour before the race, when Jose Lezcano replaced an injured Joel Rosario.
 The unexpected tactics of Lezcano may have been decisive as neither horse had enough energy left after a fast opening mile to withstand the charge of Keen Ice down the stretch.
-American Pharoah would finish second with Frosted in third.
+American Pharoah finished second with Frosted in third.
 "We didn't want to engage (American Pharoah) that early but Jose rode him well," said McLaughlin.
 "We always break well, but just try to sit third to fifth.
 He took it upon himself to go and engage him early because no one else was there.
 It was unfortunate for us and maybe for American Pharoah, too."

 On September 19, Frosted traveled to Parx Racing for the Pennsylvania Derby.
 Facing a field of 9 and with Joel Rosario again up, he returned to his usual tactics, stalking the pace for the first of a mile.
 Going 3-wide around the final turn, Frosted took the lead coming into the stretch and won under a hand ride.
 "He's a top horse and the last three out of his last four runs have been against American Pharoah, so it's great he wasn't here and we were able to shine today," McLaughlin said.

 On October 31, Frosted entered the Breeders' Cup Classic, facing older horses for the first time and American Pharoah for the last time.
 Frosted took up his normal stalking position several lengths behind American Pharoah, then started to make his move on the turn.
 But when trying to go between horses, he was bumped hard into the rail and tailed off, eventually finishing seventh.